 Introduction to Assessment Centres

-Assessment Centres have been proven to be the most effective way to recruit.
-They work because it allows the employer to see the candidate's actual behavior in a 'work like' situation and gets beneath the skin of the 'interview façade'.
+Assessment Centres have been proven as a very effective way to recruit.
+It provides an opportunity for the employer to understand a candidate's actual behaviour in a 'work like' situation and therefore get beneath the skin of the 'interview façade'.
 It also is a fantastic opportunity for the candidate to get to know the company, and the hiring managers, before making the decision that the business is right for them.
 Defined as 'a series of multi-exercise programmes designed to identify the recruitment and promotion potential of personnel', they take a multitude of formats.

 Assessment Centres should be in a comfortable unbiased environment, which is why they normally take place in a hotel, conference suite, training centre or recruiters office.
 After the event a good Assessment Centre facilitator will offer you full feedback on your performance.

 Assessment Centres are costly to put together and the very fact that you have been selected to attend shows that the employer is interested in your background and experience.
 If you are confident in your own ability and you know your strengths and limitations, then you have nothing to fear.
 Now you simply have to stand out!